-La Cecilia is a low-sulphidation, epithermal-type gold-silver system related to two well-developed northwest and northeast trending sets of faults centred on "Cerro Magallanes", a rhyolite dome complex.
+The La Cecilia Property is a low-sulphidation, epithermal-type gold-silver system related to two well-developed northwest and northeast trending sets of faults centred on "Cerro Magallanes", a rhyolite dome complex.
 The mineralization occurs as high grade in vein structures and as lower grade within broader zones of stockeworks and breccias.
-Numerous other anomalous zones of silicification, brecciation and argillic alteration exist across the extent of the flow dome complex, an area of more than 1 kilometre by 2 kilometres.
-La Cecilia was acquired by Gunpoint in November 2010, together with Talapoosa and La Gitana.
+Numerous other anomalous zones of silicification, brecciation and argillic alteration exist across the extent of the flow dome complex, an area of more than one kilometre by two kilometres.